How To Get From Athens Airport To Piraeus Port

 You can expect to pay 10 euros for a one-way ticket; the journey will take just under 90 minutes.
 If you’re traveling with a child under six, their journey is free.

-You can purchase your tickets from the metro station just outside the airport, and you’ll need to go up a level to the ticket machines.
+You can purchase a one-way Metro ticket from the metro station just outside the airport, and you’ll need to go up a level to find a ticket machine.

 Athens Airport To Piraeus Ferry Terminal By Bus – Bus Athens Airport To Piraeus

 One bus runs 24 hours daily from the airport to Piraeus Port and departs every 15-30 minutes, depending on the time of day.
-The journey does take 90 minutes, however, and can be affected by traffic.
-The good news is that this is the cheapest way to get from A to B, as the ticket is only 6 euros one way.
-If you’re traveling with children under six, the ticket is free and is only 3 euros for children between 7-18 years and senior citizens.
+The journey time is around 90 minutes, however, and can be affected by traffic.
+The good news is that this is the cheapest option to get from A to B, as the ticket is only 6 euros one way.
+If you’re traveling with children, those under six years of age travel for free, and tickets are just 3 euros for children between 7-18 years and senior citizens.

 The bus terminal is between exits 4 and 5, just outside the airport’s arrivals terminal.